 Have you ever wondered why we celebrate Pride?
 Pride is about making queer culture visible, and celebrating queer love and diversity.
 It is about remembering battles that have been fought, victories and losses, which have led us to where we are today.

-This year marks the 50th anniversary of the decriminalization of sex between men in Norway.
-These five decades have seen huge cultural shifts in relation to how we understand sexuality and gender.
+The five decades since the decriminalization of sex between men in Norway have seen huge cultural shifts in relation to how we understand sexuality and gender.
 Now, Pride has become a celebration in which the majority population, businesses, and political actors participate.
 Internationally, we also see that Pride is being celebrated in more and more places and a strong mobilization for the rights of LGBTQI+ people worldwide over the last decade has led to many breakthroughs.
 Yet Pride is not only a celebration, but also an opportunity to consider the challenges that still remain, both locally and internationally.

 STK has collected a handful of texts on LGBTQI+ topics from UiO researchers and other relevant partners, that we hope can provide some insight into the research being conducted on these issues.